Unofficial Website for Historical Artifacts from the Palace Hotel.

 Far Right: Standard coffee mug from the Palace Hotel in green & gold.
 M Ware, China.

 Another piece of chandelier from the Palace Hotel.
 Purchased from Carol, who was in charge of the cleaning and maintenance of their chandeliers 30 years ago - 1990s.
 She had this piece for quite some time, but did not remember which chandelier it came from.
 The historian at the hotel told me the crystal bell did not match any chandeliers in the hotel pre or post renovation, but the beading matches what is used in the Gold Ball Room.
-It is possible this belonged to another hotel Carol worked at and got the two confused.
+Is it possible this belonged to another hotel Carol worked at and got the two confused?
+Another possible answer is that they came from a chandelier that no longer exists.
+Continued below:

 It is not often that I come across an artifact from the hotel that still retains its history like this does.